flyercarol/tdr100/README.md

 # TDR100-App
-Measurement GUI for Campbell Scientific TDR100.
+Measurement GUI App for Campbell Scientific TDR100 on Windows and Linux

 # Download and use
 - Made for quick acquisition using Windows 7, 10 and maybe 11.